 It is said that Kublai Khan, the founder of the Yuan dynasty (1271-1368) added preserves and jam to his favorite icy drink, creating the world’s first ice cream prototype.
 In order to keep the ice cream production process private, he issued a decree that no one except the royal family could make ice cream.

 22) Chinese people avoid using or mentioning the number “4” as it is associated with death.

 23) Nope, football (soccer) was not invented in Europe.
 The first recorded information about the sport was 2,200 years ago in China.
 Ancient Chinese people created the world’s first soccer ball made of leather.
 The ball was filled with feathers and hair and the sport was original called ‘Tsu’ Chu,’ which means ‘kicking ball.’

 24) China builds a new skyscraper every five days.
 There is no country in the world that is growing as fast as China.
 In a year, China builds at least 73 new skyscrapers.

 25) You will never eat the same food twice in China.
 Every region in the country has their own dishes, distinct flavours and cuisine.
 In addition, Chinese food is served almost always fresh.

 Peking duck is a famous duck dish in China.
+It is very tasty!